Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Monte Carlo Simulations

 Table \ref{tab:mc_sims} contains the results from the Monte Carlo simulations.
-The first set of results compare the performance our first-step estimates (which account for measurement error in the outcome) with quantile regression that ignores measurement error (these results are in the columns labeled ``QR Coef.'').
-For this part, we estimate the quantile regression parameters for the outcome across a grid of 10 equally-spaced values of $\tau$ from 0.02 to 0.98.
-The numbers in those columns corresponds to an aggregated version of root mean squared error --- in each Monte Carlo simulation, we compute the squared error of the estimate of $\beta_{0Y^*}(\tau)$ and $\beta_{1Y^*}(\tau)$, average these across all 20 parameter estimates, and then calculate the square root of the mean of this quantity across Monte Carlo simulations.
-For the first step quantile regression estimates, we find that our approach performs substantially better than ignoring measurement error in the case when the measurement error is large, each approach performs similarly in the case with small measurement error, and ignoring measurement error tends to perform better when the amount of measurement error is very small.
+The first set of results compares the performance of our first step estimators (which account for measurement error in the outcome) with quantile regression that ignores measurement error (these results are in the columns labeled ``QR Coef.'').
+For this part, we estimate the quantile regression parameters for the outcome across a grid of 10 equally spaced values of $\tau$ from 0.02 to 0.98.
+The numbers in those columns correspond to an aggregated version of root mean squared error---in each Monte Carlo simulation, we compute the squared error of the estimate of $\beta_{0Y^*}(\tau)$ and $\beta_{1Y^*}(\tau)$, average these across all 20 parameter estimates, and then calculate the square root of the mean of this quantity across Monte Carlo simulations.
+For the first step quantile regression estimates, we find that our approach performs substantially better than ignoring measurement error in the case when the measurement error is large, each approach performs similarly in the case with small measurement error, and ignoring measurement error tends to perform better when the amount of measurement error is very small or non-existent.
 Additionally, both approaches perform moderately better with larger sample sizes.
-And the results are qualitatively similar for both the Clayton copula and Gaussian copula that we consider.
+And the results are qualitatively similar for the Gaussian copula and the Clayton copula that we consider.

-The second set of results are for estimates of the copula parameter (these results are in the columns labeled ``Cop.
-Param'').
-As before, our approach outperforms ignoring measurement error in the case with a large amount of measurement error and underperforms ignoring measurement error in the case with a very small amount of measurement error.
-However, in the middle case (recall, this is the case with a small but non-negligible amount of measurement error), our approach tends to perform substantially better than ignoring measurement error across simulations.
-In particular, when measurement error is ignored, estimates of the conditional copula parameter tend to be downward biased for the dependence between $Y^*$ and $T^*$ due to measurement error.